shanwangshan/supervised_ACL/README.md

 | 0.9   | 0.586       | 0.716       | 0.661       | 0.331        |
 | *1.0* | *0.602*     | *0.701*     | *0.664*     | *0.337*      |

-The motivation of applying ACL is demonstrated [here](https://github.com/shanwangshan/problems_of_infonce), the Self-supervised ACL is implementated [here](https://github.com/shanwangshan/Self_supervised_ACL), and the feature quality analysis is presented [here](https://github.com/shanwangshan/uniformity_tolerance).

 # Acknowledgement
 This code is adapted from [here](https://github.com/edufonseca/icassp19) by  Fonseca et al.